Konmeo22132-alt/Discord-spotify-status-changer/README.md

 4. Send any message

-5. Find a request and copy the Authorization header value
+5. Find a request and copy the token